kalari499/kalari499.github.io/incredibles/index.md

 - IT network
     + Subnet: 172.16.2.0/24
     + Consists of machines for management reasons, including host hypervisor, IPS,...
-    + Host hypervisor can connect to both internal network and IT network
+    + MrIncredible can connect to both internal network and IT network

 #### Working from outside
+- Temporary 1:
-- Temporary: Firewall can create an exception allowing Syndrome to connect directly to the internal network
+    + Create a firewall exception allowing Syndrome to connect to Elastigirl
+    + Enable Squid proxy for public interfaces - might be danagerous
+- Temporary 2 - Might be dangerous
+    + Enable SSH service on MrIncredible wifi interface
+    + Port forwarding with SSH service
-- Permanently: Syndrome must use host hypervisor as a proxy to connect to internal network
+- Permanently: A VPN service allowing Syndrome to connect

 ## Project Roadmap
-- Setup MrIncredible - Firewall/Gateway
+- Setup Elastigirl - Firewall/Gateway
     * ~~Install pfSense~~
     * ~~Network segmentation: 2 internal subnets, 1 public facing interfaces~~
     * ~~Setup DNS forwarder service~~